grafana/pyroscope/README.md

 Let us know what other integrations you want to see in [our slack](https://pyroscope.io/slack).

+## Cloud

+Pyroscope Cloud is a fully-managed, continous profiling service powered by Pyroscope team.
+It is the fastests, easiest way to start using Pyroscope.

+Special Offer: first 100 users get 3 months of Pyroscope Cloud for free.
+Create a server [here](https://pyroscope.io/cloud).

 ## Contributing

 To start contributing, check out our [Contributing Guide](/CONTRIBUTING.md)

 ### Thanks to the contributors of Pyroscope!